Bioterrorism

 Bioterrorism is terrorism involving the intentional release or dissemination of biological agents.
-These agents include bacteria, viruses, insects, fungi, and/or toxins, and may be in a naturally occurring or a human-modified form, in much the same way as in biological warfare.
+These agents include bacteria, viruses, insects, fungi, and/or their toxins, and may be in a naturally occurring or a human-modified form, in much the same way as in biological warfare.
 Further, modern agribusiness is vulnerable to anti-agricultural attacks by terrorists, and such attacks can seriously damage economy as well as consumer confidence.
 The latter destructive activity is called agrobioterrorism and is a subtype of agro-terrorism.

 Definition

-Bioterrorism is the deliberate release of viruses, bacteria, toxins or other harmful agents to cause illness or death in people, animals, or plants.
-These agents are typically found in nature, but could be mutated or altered to increase their ability to cause disease, make them resistant to current medicines, or to increase their ability to be spread into the environment.
+Bioterrorism agents are typically found in nature, but could be mutated or altered to increase their ability to cause disease, make them resistant to current medicines, or to increase their ability to be spread into the environment.
 Biological agents can be spread through the air, water, or in food.
 Biological agents are attractive to terrorists because they are extremely difficult to detect and do not cause illness for several hours to several days.
 Some bioterrorism agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.

 Bioterrorism may be favored because biological agents are relatively easy and inexpensive to obtain, can be easily disseminated, and can cause widespread fear and panic beyond the actual physical damage.
 Military leaders, however, have learned that, as a military asset, bioterrorism has some important limitations; it is difficult to use a bioweapon in a way that only affects the enemy and not friendly forces.
 A biological weapon is useful to terrorists mainly as a method of creating mass panic and disruption to a state or a country.
 However, technologists such as Bill Joy have warned of the potential power which genetic engineering might place in the hands of future bio-terrorists.

 The use of agents that do not cause harm to humans, but disrupt the economy, have also been discussed.
 One such pathogen is the foot-and-mouth disease (FMD) virus, which is capable of causing widespread economic damage and public concern (as witnessed in the 2001 and 2007 FMD outbreaks in the UK), while having almost no capacity to infect humans.